yesequin/Google_Data_Analytics_Course/README.md

     CASE statement: The CASE statement goes through one or more conditions and returns a value as soon as a condition is met.

+    Causation: Occurs when an action directly leads to an outcome.
+It is also called a cause-effect relationship.

     Cell reference: A cell or a range of cells in a worksheet typically used in formulas and functions.

     Changelog: a file containing a chronologically ordered list of modifications made to a project.